wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 1.3 =
+* The Editorial Calendar will now support custom post types in the calendar.

 = 1.2 =
 * We are now smarter about the way we scroll the calendar day to show the action links when the day has scroll bars.
 * The calendar is now doing a better job determining the height of the list of posts in each day so the posts don't overlap other days.